Skip to content

 • First render/critic pass always runs without web search; search runs only when the node sets initiate_search.

 • On the last allowed render attempt, the critic is skipped (no further extract to critique).
+The facts loop also surfaces unresolved quarantined literals on that path.

 • /process_unit runs this loop on a single unit via unit_pipeline.py (no chunking or document-level reduce).